 Laying the Groundwork for Future Success

-Your Child in Grade 4-12 Will Learn:
+Here's What Your Child Will Learn:

-- Techniques for project planning, tracking and management.
+- Tips for project planning and tracking.